wesleywerner/loveslime/tutorial/tutorial.md

 In this tutorial we will make a point-and-click adventure with L&Ouml;VE and the SLIME library.
 Keep the [SLIME API reference](http://wesleywerner.github.io/loveslime/) handy.

+> To make a proper method call, use obj:method() which is 'syntactical sugar' for obj.method(obj)

 ## Set up your game

 To start we create our game directory and copy the `slime` library into the directory.
 We also touch the files `main.lua`and `conf.lua`.